Nutrition- Bachelor of Science in Kinesiology, Nutrition, and Health

 Concentration

-In addition to the Nutrition Foundation requirements, students interested in business, industry, education, research, health care, and corporate wellness, must select a minimum of 12 total hours from the options below.
-See your advisor for recommendations dependent upon your interests.
+In addition to the Nutrition Foundation requirements, students interested in pre-health professions must select a minimum of six courses from the options below.
+See your advisor for recommendations depending upon your interests.

 Developing Solutions in Global Health